 For an example of this strategy being executed well, look to Microsoft, which recently launched a campaign featuring a UX Designer with a hearing impairment.

 Shining a spotlight on people with disabilities at all levels in your organization shows job seekers that you're committed to diversity and allows them to imagine themselves working for you.
 Sometimes, the best strategy is to include language in job descriptions and to host events that specifically target candidates with disabilities.
-Rather than recruiting with a "come one, come all" attitude, employers should use a targeted strategy to recruit neurodiverse candidates.
+Rather than recruiting with a "come one, come all" attitude; employers should use a targeted strategy to recruit neurodiverse candidates.

-If you can specify a day or event that is connected to someone with neurodivergence, you can train your recruiters on what to look for and how to ask the right questions, says Lisa Dickson, Senior Director Sales Operations/Global Chair Disability BRG at ADP.
+If you can specify a day or event that is connected to someone with neurodivergence, you can train your recruiters on what to look for and how to ask the right questions, says Lisa Dickson, Senior Director of Sales Operations/Global Chair of Disability BRG at ADP.

-This typically means asking behavioral based questions that require concrete problem solving rather than metaphoric questions meant to evaluate a candidate's personality, which may be too abstract for someone who doesn't approach logic the same way a neurotypical person might.
+This typically means asking behavioral-based questions that require concrete problem-solving rather than metaphoric questions meant to evaluate a candidate's personality, which may be too abstract for someone who doesn't approach logic the same way a neurotypical person might.

 Retaining employees with disabilities